x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mail-flow-best-practices/use-connectors-to-configure-mail-flow/validate-connectors.md

 7. Click **Next**.
 The **Validation email** screen appears.

-8. Enter an email address that is part of the active mailbox on an email server of your organization.
+8. Enter an email address that is part of the active mailbox on your organization's email server.

 9. Click **+**, and then click **Validate**.
 The validation process starts.